 Finding and monitoring workflow runs

-After a workflow executes, Flow provides a log of what happend, called a workflow run, that allows you to monitor its performance and behavior.
+After a workflow executes, Flow provides a log of what happened, called a workflow run, that allows you to monitor its performance and behavior.

 Where to find runs